rwb/ccjs300/README.md

 ## Lesson 18 - Tuesday 4/14/26

 * *Reminder*: Exam 2 is scheduled for Thursday 4/16/26 and Assignment #3 will be handed out on Tuesday 4/28/26 (due on Thursday 4/30/26).
+* Up to this point, we've mostly been discussing the concept of a simple random sample.
+* Critical feature of the simple random sample is that it relies on the equal probability selection method (EPSEM; p.
+99).
-* Complex random samples include strategies such as stratified random sampling (pp. 100-101), disproportionate stratified sampling (pp. 101-102), cluster sampling (p.
+* Other types of random samples include strategies such as stratified random sampling (pp. 100-101), disproportionate stratified sampling (pp. 101-102), cluster sampling (p.
 102), systematic samples (p.
 102), and multistage sampling (pp. 102-103).
-*
+* The use of other random sampling methods is generally based on a need to meet some specific objective in addition to having a representative sample (often, that other objective is to minimize the cost of conducting the survey, which is generally labor intensive).
+* Nonprobability samples include all samples that are not probability samples; variations include quota samples (p.
+103), accidental samples (p.
+103), purposive samples (pp. 103-107), and snowball samples (p.
+107).
+* How many cases should be included in the sample? (pp. 107-108).
+This is a study planning issue; key parameters include the level of precision one needs and the rarity or commonality of the phenomenon to be measured.